Accelerating Langevin Monte Carlo Sampling: A Large Deviations Analysis: Introduction

 where $\mathbf{z}$ could represent $\theta$ itself, or an augmented state space such that $\mathbf{z}=(\theta,r)$ and $\theta$ is the model parameter in $\mathbb{R}^{d}$ and $r$ is a set of auxiliary variables in $\mathbb{R}^{m}$ such that $d+m=n$.
 We are interested in the case when the choices of ${\mathbf{f}}({\mathbf{z}})$ and $\mathcal{D}({\mathbf{z}})$ yield the stationary distribution $\mu\propto \exp(-H({\mathbf{z}}))$.
 We write ${\mathbf{f}}({\mathbf{z}})$ as follows:

 where $\Gamma(\mathbf{z})=(\Gamma_{1}(\mathbf{z}),\ldots,\Gamma_{n}(\mathbf{z}))$ with

 where $\mathcal{Q}(\bm{\mathbf{z}})$ is an anti-symmetric curl matrix representing the deterministic traversing effects seen in Hamiltonian Monte Carlo (HMC) procedures.
-It is known that (see e.g. \cite{ma2015complete}) $\mu\propto e^{-H(\mathbf{z})}$ is a stationary distribution of the SDE (\ref{APP}) under the following condition for $\mathcal{Q}(\bm{\mathbf{z}})$:
+It is known that $\mu\propto e^{-H(\mathbf{z})}$ is a stationary distribution of the SDE (\ref{APP}) under the following condition for $\mathcal{Q}(\bm{\mathbf{z}})$ (see e.g. \cite{ma2015complete}):

 For any Langevin dynamics that converges to a given target distribution, it can be written in the provided framework (\ref{APP}) by choosing $\mathcal{D}(\bm{\mathbf{z}})$ and $\mathcal{Q}(\bm{\mathbf{z}})$ appropriately.